Does your car no longer perform like it used to? Perhaps you’ve recently bought a second-hand car that feels like it’s down on power?

 Fuel injectors feature narrow nozzles that can easily become clogged with dirt and particles.
 When this happens, they can no longer deliver fuel to the engine efficiently, resulting in a drop in engine performance and efficiency.

-To solve this, we’d once again recommend reaching for Redex.
+To solve this, we’d once again recommend reaching for Redex fuel additives.
 Our diesel and petrol system cleaners are specifically designed to clear deposits from the fuel system, with an innovative cleaning formula that dissolves dirt and improves the efficiency of the system.

 The air filter performs a similar task to the fuel filter, and just like its counterpart, it too can become clogged with dirt that interferes with how the engine performs.
 When not enough air can reach the engine, this interferes with the combustion cycle, leading to a drop in power that can be surprisingly significant.